ibm-cloud-architecture/refarch-data-science/README.md

 ![Select Spark Service](static/imgs/SelectSparkService.PNG?raw=true)

 ### Step 5 (optional): Access data in dashDB Bluemix service
 1. Log in to Bluemix and open the dashboard of your dashDB service.
+Note *Service credentials* information (paste into Notepad).
-2. Load * *churn.csv* * and * *customer.csv* * files.
-Select "Load into new table" and accept all defaults.
+2. Load *churn.csv* and *customer.csv* files.
+Select *Load into new table* and accept all defaults.
+3. Log in to DSX and open *Data Science Experience* project.
+4. Click on the **Data Assets** tabs and **Connections** in the right panel (if Connections is not visible, click on 0 and 1 icon above).
+5. Create a new connection.
+Make sure to select *External* and provide all the required connection information (avaible in Service credentials that you looked up in step 1).
-3. In DSX, create a new notebook from file * *TelcoChurn_dashDB* * (located in the * *notebooks* * folder) and follow instructions in the notebook.
+6. In DSX, create a new notebook from file *TelcoChurn_dashDB* (located in the *notebooks* folder) and follow instructions in the notebook.

 You have finished implementing the Data Science Use Case reference architecture in IBM Cloud.